 I could not seem overly happy, but I wanted to do my best because I was marrying someone I chose and loved deeply.
 My dad liked him and met him just months before he passed away.
 The whole situation was in some ways too easy.

 The nikkah happened, and because of the situation, everyone around me took over.
 My cousin did my makeup and henna and a friend’s reference for hair.
 My mom’s close friend gave me a facial at home and made sure I relaxed.
-My mom’s friends and relatives handled the decorations and planning.
+Her friends and relatives handled the decorations and planning.
 Surprisingly, I had no complaints (and maybe little energy to complain).

 Despite this image thrown in media of the bride’s heavy (and perhaps sole) involvement, my only input was on colors and food.

 Just weeks before I had already worked with the family to manage a funeral in my house and the catering and events around it (yes, that is the strange thing about funerals).
 You bet that I did not want to do anything after that exhaustion, and in the end, it turned out perfectly fine.
 What I realized was that the people who loved me made sure it all worked out.

 After the nikkah was over, my father-in-law told us that no reception was necessary from our end.
 We would just do a bigger reception in Australia, and my husband and in-laws would take care of it all.
 Any of our guests could fly over (I am still impressed that 20 of mine did fly all the way from the US).
 All I had to do was choose a dress, a hair stylist, and any other details that had to do with me looking like a bride.